tc39/proposal-type-annotations/README.md

 Given the fact that some TypeScript features are [out of scope](#intentional-omissions), and that standard JavaScript will not evolve as fast as TypeScript or support its variety of configurations, there will continue to be an advantage for many tools to support TypeScript in its fuller form, beyond what is potentially standardized as JavaScript.

 Some tools currently need a "plugin" or option to get TypeScript support working.
-This proposal would mean that these tools could support type syntax by default, as they could a standard, versionless, always-on common base for type syntax.
+This proposal would mean that these tools could support type syntax by default, forming a standard, versionless, always-on common base for type syntax.
 Full and prescriptive support for TypeScript, Flow, etc. could be remain an opt-in mode on top of that.

 ### What about compatibililty with ReasonML, PureScript, and other statically typed languages that compile to JavaScript?